cosmos/cosmos/PLAN.md

 * Atoms will vest over a period of two years after Genesis.
 Unvested atoms cannot be transferred until vested.
-Unvested atoms will vest over time, at a rate of 1/(24x365x2) of the account's atoms, every hour.
+Unvested atoms will vest over time, at a rate of 1/(24x365x2) of the account's initial (genesis) atoms, every hour.

 * In the first day of the Fundraiser, suggested donations per atom will be
   $0.10.
 A discount of 25% for strategic funders implies an atom price of
   $0.075.
 A discount of 12% for Pre-Fundraisers implies an atom price of
   $0.088.

-* The CF’s fundraising goal will be capped at $9M ~ $11M.
+* The CF’s fundraising goal may be capped.
 More details will be released soon.

 * After the Fundraiser, the total number of atoms distributed multiplied by 1/3